Tips for how to clean carpet at home

 Maintaining clean carpet requires a two-pronged approach combining twice-weekly vacuuming of high-traffic areas and once-weekly vacuuming of all other spaces.
 To help sustain the carpet longevity and air quality in the home, McCrea advises, "It's important not to wait until your carpet looks visibly dirty before vacuuming."

 For how to clean carpet the right way, we have outlined some tips that will ensure you successfully remove particles and allergens with every clean

-To create the best vacuum cleaner for carpet and rugs, Dyson has developed technology which combines suction and agitation with powerful cyclone technology and engineered brush bars.
-Vacuuming slowly allows the brush bar more time to “agitate” dust and dirt embedded into carpet fibres.
-Repeated passes over each area will also give your Dyson machine the best chance of complete dust removal, but any more than three times provides minimal gain, according to our research laboratory.
+To create the best vacuum cleaner for carpet and rugs, Dyson has developed technology that combines suction and agitation with powerful cyclone technology and engineered brush bars.
+Slow movements allow the brush bar more time to lift dirt and dust that's embedded in your carpet fibres.
+Repeated passes over each area will also give your Dyson machine the best chance of complete dust removal.
+According to our laboratory research, 2-3 times should suffice - anymore yields little difference in results.

 3. Cover every area